m-labs/artiq/doc/manual/building_developing.rst

 .. warning::

     System configuration files are only used with Kasli and Kasli-SoC boards.
 KC705 and ZC706 ARTIQ configurations, due to their relative rarity and specialization, are handled on a case-by-case basis and selected through a variant name such as ``nist_clock``, with no system description file necessary.
-See below in :ref:`building` to find out what variants are supported.
+See below in :ref:`building` for where to find the list of supported variants.
 Writing new KC705 or ZC706 variants is not a trivial task, and not particularly recommended, unless you are an FPGA developer and know what you're doing.

 If you already have your system configuration file on hand, you can edit it to reflect any changes in configuration.
 If you purchased your original system from M-Labs, or recently purchased new hardware to add to it, you can obtain your up-to-date system configuration file through AFWS at any time using the command ``$ afws_client get_json`` (see :ref:`AFWS client<afws-client>`).
 If you are starting from scratch, a close reading of ``coredevice_generic.schema.json`` in ``artiq/coredevice`` will be helpful.